ai-agents-cybersecurity/N8n2langraph/README.md

 - Normalizes n8n nodes, edges, and start nodes.
 - Pluggable node translators (Set, IF, HTTP Request, Code stub, OpenAI/LLM).
 - Generates LangGraph `StateGraph` code with routing for conditional branches.
-- All LLM calls use OpenAI Responses API with `gpt-5` via LangChain runnables.
+- All LLM calls use OpenAI Responses API with configurable models (defaults to `gpt-5` and can be set to `gpt-5.1-codex-max`) via LangChain runnables.
+- Optional reflection and lightweight agentic loop for OpenAI nodes in generated workflows.
 - Optional code formatting via `black` when installed.

 ## Quickstart